kootenpv/kootenpv.github.io/_posts/2016-01-01-emacs-python.md

 - Bonus: [Using Python to code by Voice (uses Emacs)](https://www.youtube.com/watch?v=8SkdfdXWYaI)

-Note that since this is in an early stage, everything might be changed, but everything will be made easier, and explained better, eventually :-)
+Note that since `emp` is in an early stage, everything might be changed, but everything will be made easier, and explained better, eventually :-)

 ### Screenshot